Boolean valued models, presheaves, and \'etal\'e spaces: Dualities and adjuctions on topological spaces with open continuous maps

 \begin{theorem} The following holds: \begin{enumerate} \item $\mathcal{D}$, $\mathcal{L}^*$, $\mathcal{R}$ are well defined functors. \item $\mathcal{D}$ implements a duality between $\bool{TDCH}_{\mathrm{open}}$ and $\bool{BA}_{\mathrm{adj}}$ with inverse given by $\mathcal{R}$. \item $\mathcal{D}\restriction\bool{EDCH}_{\mathrm{open}}$ implements a duality between $\bool{EDCH}_{\mathrm{open}}$ and $\bool{CBA}$ with inverse given by $\mathcal{R}\restriction\bool{CBA}$. \item Let $\mathcal{L}=\mathcal{L}^*\restriction \bool{TDCH}_{\mathrm{open}}$.
 Then $(\mathcal{L},\mathcal{R}\restriction\bool{CBA})$ is a contravariant adjunction. \end{enumerate} \end{theorem}

-The proof is an easy outcome of the following propositions\footnote{We expect their content to be folklore; however we have not been able to trace in the literature items (\ref{prop:openadjpairs-4}) and (\ref{prop:openadjpairs-7}) of Proposition \ref{prop:openadjpairs}, and item (\ref{cor:openmapscomplhomI}) of Proposition \ref{thm:openmap-->adjoint}.} linking the properties of (complete injective) homomorphisms to those of (open surjective) continuous functions and of adjoint pairs:
+The proof is an easy outcome of the following propositions linking the properties of (complete injective) homomorphisms to those of (open surjective) continuous functions and of adjoint pairs:\footnote{We expect their content to be folklore; however we have not been able to trace in the literature items (\ref{prop:openadjpairs-4}) and (\ref{prop:openadjpairs-7}) of Proposition \ref{prop:openadjpairs}, and item (\ref{cor:openmapscomplhomI}) of Proposition \ref{thm:openmap-->adjoint}.}

-\begin{proposition} Let $i: \bool{B} \rightarrow \bool{C}$ be an homomorphism of boolean algebras, and $f:X\to Y$ be a continuous function between compact $0$-dimensional Hausdorff spaces.
+\begin{proposition} Let $i: \bool{B} \rightarrow \bool{C}$ be an homomorphism of Boolean algebras, and $f:X\to Y$ be a continuous function between compact $0$-dimensional Hausdorff spaces.